-Actuarial assumptions - The total pension liability in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions - The total pension liability in the June 30, 2023 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-- Actuarial Cost Method Entry Age Normal - Asset Valuation Method 5-Year Smoothed Market - Inflation 2.25% - Future Ad Hoc Cost-of-living Increases None - Salary Increases Inflation rate of 2.25% plus productivity increase rate of 0.75% plus steprate/promotional adjustments with less than 25 years of service - Investment Rate of Return 7.00% - Retirement Age Experience-based table of rates based on age, service, and gender.
-Adopted by the Board in July 2020 in conjunction with the five year experience study for the period ending June 30, 2019 - Mortality Rates for retired member 2020 GRS Southwest Region Teacher Mortality Table for males and females.
-Generational mortality improvement rates from the MP-2014 through MP-2019 tables projected from the year 2020. - Mortality Rates for active members Pub-2010 Teachers Active Employee Mortality table.
+- Actuarial Cost Method Entry Age Normal; - Asset Valuation Method 5-Year Smoothed Market; - Inflation 2.5%; - Future Ad Hoc Cost-of-living Increases None; - Salary Increases Inflation rate of 2.25% plus productivity increase rate of 0.75% productivity increase rate, plus step-rate/promotional adjustments with less than 25 years of service; - Investment Rate of Return 7.00%; - Retirement Age Experience-based table of rates based on age, service, and gender.
+Adopted by the Board in July 2020 in conjunction with the five year experience study for the period ending June 30, 2019; - Mortality Rates for retired member 2020 GRS Southwest Region Teacher Mortality Table for males and females.
+Generational mortality improvement rates from the MP-2014 through MP-2019 tables projected from the year 2020; - Mortality Rates for active members Pub-2010 Teachers Active Employee Mortality table.
 Generational mortality improvements in accordance with the ultimate mortality improvement rates from the MP2014 through MP-2019 tables projected from the year 2010.